Backstory

 Strategy & Approach

-We created interactive design prototypes to test and explore functions.
-We chatted with editors, leadership, engineers, and academics on publishing objectives, and explored how we could meet these objectives through technology.
+Our team developed interactive design prototypes to test and explore different functionalities.
+We engaged with editors, academic leaders, engineers, and scholars to understand publishing objectives and how technology could help achieve these goals.

 Key Insight